Medveđa: Ethnic groups

-The majority of municipality's population are Serbs, numbering more than 65%.
-Other ethnic groups include Albanians who numbered 32% in 1981 and 26.2% in 2002 census.
+The majority of the municipality's population are Serbs, numbering more than 75%.
+Other ethnic groups include Albanians who numbered 32% in 1981 and 26.2% in the 2002 census.
 In 2011 they numbered only 7.1% as they mostly boycotted the census.
-The preliminary results of the 2022 census showed a total population of 8,594 inhabitants out of which 2,647 (~30%) are Albanians.
+The 2022 census showed that 14.2% of the municipality's population are Albanians.

-There are other small minorities of Montenegrins and Roma people.
+There are other small minorities of Montenegrins, and Roma.
 The ethnic composition of the municipality:

 Economy

 The municipality of Medveđa is one of the least developed municipalities in Serbia.
 It has many natural advantages for tourism development, as it is in the vicinity of a spa resort with dozens of mineral springs in Sijarinska Banja, Stara Banja and Tulare.

 On its territory there are mineral resources for mining, semi-precious stones and marble-onyx.
 The most promising branch of industry is mining, having mine and flotation "Lece", within the Group Farmakom.
 It has also solid prospects for development in agriculture and industries such as livestock (sheep, goats, cows) and fruit (plums, pears, apples, quince), also the timber industry and processing.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):